The Grooming Manual

 Looking to leverage your looks in the business world?

-Personal life need some attention?
+Personal life needs some attention?

 Just want to mix things up?